 63110 | Data processing, hosting and related activities |

-When you select a code for your business it is used by Companies House and other government bodies in the way described above.
-The classification group you choose to reflect your business activity is also open for the general public to view in your company listing.
+When you select a code for your business, it is used by Companies House and other government bodies as described above.

 Do you need more than one SIC code?

-In most instances, you’ll be able to find a single SIC code that accurately describes what your business does but if the company is involved in various economic activities that are clearly distinct, you may have to select more than one code.
-You can choose up to a maximum of four codes to identify what your business does from the list published by Companies House.
+In most instances, you’ll be able to find a single SIC code that accurately describes your business’s activities, but if the company is involved in clearly distinct economic activities, you may have to select more than one code.

 What if I need to change my company’s SIC code?